 If you need help with your buildings, please contact the property [at] leeds.anglican.org (subject: Education%20Building%20query) (Property Team)

 Within the team, Emma Parsons (0113 353 0210) looks after schools in the Ripon Episcopal Area as part of her role within the Diocesan Property Team.
 Currently there is a vacancy in respect of schools within the Bradford, Huddersfield, Leeds and Wakefield Episcopal Areas and in the meantime please e-mail the property [at] leeds.anglican.org (subject: Education%20Building%20Enquiry) (Property Team).

 Please click on the link above for regular news updates relevant to your buildings, including statutory updates and changes in financial regulations.

 What's Relevant to Your School?

-For specific advice relevant to your school category, please see the links in the blue box at the top right corner of this page.
+For specific advice relevant to your school category, please see the links in the blue box at the top left corner of this page.

 You will find information on the following property related topics.